An argument for the aesthetic quality of the ensemble: special design guidelines are required for DC's avenues

 This is a "gateway" site, but at a node within the city, rather than an entry point.
 It's a triangular site, currently occupied by a number of undistinguished liner buildings.

-Compared to many buildings, the proposed apartment building for the site is attractively designed.
+Compared to many buildings, the proposed apartment building for the site is attractively designed in that it acknowledges the red brick history in many of the city's apartment buildings.

 But the design inadequately acknowledges the triangular nature of the lot, instead squaring off the building at the apex.